haohaibo/tutorial/test/advanced/cpp_tutorial/regex/readme.md

 ###note:

-&lt;regex&gt; is now implemented and released in GCC 4.9.0, it can work with compiler GCC version >= 4.9.0
+header &lt;regex&gt; is now implemented and released in GCC 4.9.0, it can work with compiler GCC version >= 4.9.0

 so for GCC version lower than GCC 4.9.0, we cannot use &lt;regex&gt;